abHam87/CSC-174-Final-Project/README.md

 # Tasks:
 @Malek
-- [ ] Clean up the back-end and front-end files so they only meet the requirements of deliverable 3 and push it to GitHub.
+- [x] Clean up the back-end and front-end files so they only meet the requirements of deliverable 3 and push it to GitHub.
-- [ ] Include comments in the files where you feel they are needed to explain the code.
+- [x] Include comments in the files where you feel they are needed to explain the code.

 @Nav
-- [ ] Make sure that we have all the files that are required for deliverable 3, SQL, Java, JSP, etc.. and that they are all uploaded to GitHub.
+- [x] Make sure that we have all the files that are required for deliverable 3, SQL, Java, JSP, etc.. and that they are all uploaded to GitHub.
-- [ ] Work with Malek in cleaning up and formatting the code.
+- [x] Work with Malek in cleaning up and formatting the code.

 @Abdullah
-- [ ] Test the website and make sure everything is working as expected.
+- [x] Test the website and make sure everything is working as expected.
-- [ ] Provide the full path to our files that handles our SQL statements and Java code in the ReadMe file.
+- [x] Provide the full path to our files that handles our SQL statements and Java code in the ReadMe file.
-- [ ] Submit the URL's to both our GitHub and website.
+- [x] Submit the URL's to both our GitHub and website.

+# File Paths: